stephentetley/doc-build/notes/notes.md

 PhotoCollection(Path = "path/to/photos", Optimize=true, Output= "MyPhotos.pdf")
 ~~~~~

-An operations-centric is more flexible.
+An operations-centric API is more flexible.

 Base types `Document` and `Aggregate`.

-`Document` *tracks* original file name and derived name after modifications.
+A `Document` tracks the original file name and the derived temporary name after modifications.
+No modifications are performed on the original file.